 Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

-Your first decision is style of lock.
-The four mainstream types of lock are:
+The four mainstream types of locks are:

 - U-lock (sometimes called a D-lock)

-- cheap and easy
+- Cheap and easy

-- safe and comfortable
+- Safe and comfortable

-- hands-free and well balanced
+- Hands-free and well balanced

-- doesn’t damage or modify your bike in any way
+- Doesn’t damage or modify your bike in any way

-- carries everything else you need as well
+- Carries everything else you need

 - Where do you store your lock when you’re not using it?
 Taking off on a ride without it could throw a wrench in your day.